How Payments for Home Insurance Claims Work

 When Is a Claim Payment the Final Payment?

 When your claim is finished you will likely be signing a notice that shows the total amount paid in the claim.
 This document will state that the claim is being closed and that you accept the final claim payment.
-Until you get to that point, keep track of your claims cheques and expenses to make sure you get paid for everything until your final claim payment is made.
+Until you get to that point, keep track of your claims checks and expenses to make sure you get paid for everything until your final claim payment is made.